EMBRYOPSIDA Pirani & Prado

 Evolution.
 Divergence & Distribution.
 Bouchenak-Khelladi et al. (2015) suggested that there was a slow-down in diversification rate here.

 The biogeography of Nothofagus has been much discussed.
-The general pattern of diversification here is the "broom and handle" type (Cook & Crisp 2005); either persistence of a not very speciose lineage, or diversification followed by near-extinction and then diversification again.
+The general pattern of diversification in the genus is the "broom and handle" type (Cook & Crisp 2005); either persistence of a not very speciose lineage, or diversification followed by near-extinction and then diversification again.
 But is the current distribution caused by continental drift, with the massings of species seen today relecting ancestral massings (Heads 2006)?
 Here global vicariance is involved, Nothofagaceae being the southern representatives of Fagales that then were distributed world-wide.
 Further complicating the issue, there are also questionable reports of Caenozoic Nothofagus pollen from the Gulf Coast of the USA as well as in the Pacific North West (Elsik 1974).
 Or has dispersal shaped the distribution of the family (e.g. Swenson et al. 2001; in particular Sauquet et al. 2011)?
 Thus Knapp et al. (2005) and Cook and Crisp (2005) suggested that Nothofagus reached New Zealand, at least, by long distance dispersal only ca 30 m.y.a., and Brassospora-type plants have since become extinct there (see also Pole 2003; Waters & Craw 2006; Wallis & Trewick 2009).
+Kooyman et al. (2014) noted that the Neogene recolonization of New Zealand resulted in rainforests different from those in Australia, etc..
 However, Sun et al. (2014) argued strongly for the continued presence of an emergent New Zealand landmass; their focus group was the liverwort Schistochilaceae, common in Nothofagus forests.